openstax/cnx-tools/content-copy-tool/README.md

 through Finder).
 Note: this command will bring you to the top level directory of the tool from anywhere in a terminal.

-##### (optional but recommended) create and activate virtualenv
+#### (optional but recommended) virtualenv

-Create a new virtualenv environment in the content-copy-tool folder if it's not existing:
+For first time create a new virtualenv environment in the content-copy-tool folder if it's not existing:
 ```bash
 virtualenv env
 ```

-activate virtualenv everytime before using the tool:
+Activate virtualenv **everytime** before using the tool:
 ```bash
 source env/bin/activate
 ```

 *Info: when you're done with content copy tool can deactivate virtualenv it with `deactivate`*

-##### setup
+#### Setup libraries and configuration

 * Run one of the following commands to set up the tool.
 This will install all the necessary packages for using the tool.